AdrienFabre/CV/README.md

 ## Projects

 Each project has contributed to my learnings at [Makers Academy](https://github.com/makersacademy).

-The focus has been to learn to learn faster and to implement the best practices, notably Test Driven Development and Agile Scrum methodologies.
+My focus has been to expand my ability to learn fast and to collaborate efficiently while implementing the best practices such as Test Driven Development and Agile Scrum methodology.

 I created this [Makers portfolio](https://github.com/AdrienFabre/makers_coding_bootcamp_portfolio) to anchor my learnings.

 The following projects are full-stack projects where I focused on learning Team Work, Scrum and Version Control in addition of new languages.